Emory-Melody/EpiLearn/docs/tutorials/simulation.rst

 .. autofunction:: epilearn.utils.simulation.get_graph_from_features

 Given static node features, a graph can be obtained by calculating cosine similarity between each nodes.
-The adj parameter is used to indicate the distance between nodes, adding panelty on similarities.
+The adj parameter is used to indicate the distance between nodes, adding penalty on similarities.

 .. code-block:: python

     import epilearn as epi
     import torch

-    feature = torch.rand(10,20) # Randomly generate a 10x20 feature matrix.
-10 is the number of node and 20 is the feature dimension. adj = torch.randint(10,100, (10,10)) # Randomly generate a adjacency matrix by 10 nodes.
+    # Randomly generate a 10x20 feature matrix.
+10 is the number of node and 20 is the feature dimension.
+    feature = torch.rand(10,20)

+    # Randomly generate a adjacency matrix by 10 nodes.
+    adj = torch.randint(10,100, (10,10))

     # The feature, adj and any other parameters can be replaced by your own.
     graph1 = epi.utils.simulation.get_graph_from_features(features=feature, adj=None)